International Parcel Delivery – Know the Law

 The majority of items that are banned from being sent internationally are dangerous and illegal goods, such as firearms, narcotics, medical waste and more.
 Yet certain countries do have bans on the import of some more common items you may think are safe to send.

-To understand more around prohibited items for export to specific countries, an extensive A to Z list can be seen here.
-This includes everything from the prohibition on exporting maize (corn) to Argentina, to all live animals except bees, leeches and silk worms into Sweden.
+To understand more about prohibited items for export to specific countries, an extensive A to Z list can be seen here.
+This includes everything from the prohibition on exporting maize (corn) to Argentina, to all live animals except bees, leeches and silkworms into Sweden.
 This gives a good idea of how complex international import and export laws can get from country to country.

 Start Sending Parcels Internationally with Whistl

 One of the easiest ways to send parcels internationally in a legal manner is to get started with Whistl.
-We provide efficient and safe delivery management solutions that can meet your individual needs for shipping overseas.
-From collecting your parcels to transporting, sorting, handing over to our international delivery partner and delivering to your customer, we take care of everything.
+We provide efficient and safe international parcel delivery management solutions that can meet your individual needs for shipping overseas.
+From collecting your parcels to transporting, sorting, handing over to our international delivery partner, customs clearance and the final delivery to your customer, we take care of everything.

 Share this article